-Fact-checkers must disclose political, economic or other interests of sources quoted in fact-check pieces in cases where conflicts of interest might arise, and especially if these influence any conclusions made.
+Fact-checkers must disclose political, economic, or other interests of sources quoted in fact-check pieces in cases where conflicts of interest might arise, especially if these influence any conclusions made.
 Fact-checkers must not support politicians or political parties or engage in advocacy, especially policy advocacy, that might become the subject of fact-checking, to avoid actual or perceived biases.

+Ratings are the result of discussion and consensus among members of the fact-checking staff, but are ultimately determined by the editor.
 In the interim, PressOne.PH is adopting the ratings options for third-party fact-checkers developed by Facebook:

 - FALSE: Content that has no basis in fact.
 This includes: